soundpress/RulesOfNYC/docs/c06/index.rst

 (l) After successful clearance air monitoring (see 15 RCNY §§ 1-31 et seq.), the isolation barriers shall be removed in conjunction with the use of a HEPA vacuum.

-(m) Within 21 days of the completion of all steps set forth above, including successful clearance air monitoring, a project monitor's report shall be submitted to DEP on a DEP-approved form.
-This report shall be based on an inspection performed after the completion of all steps listed in this section, and shall not be based on the visual inspection performed prior to the commencement of clearance air monitoring.
-The project monitor who prepares the report shall be independent of the abatement contractor.
+(m) Within 21 days of the completion of all steps set forth above, including successful clearance air monitoring, a project monitor's report (Form ACP15) must be submitted to DEP.
+This report must be based on an inspection performed after the completion of all steps listed in this section, and may not be based on the visual inspection performed prior to the commencement of clearance air monitoring.
+The project monitor who prepares the report must be independent of the abatement contractor.
 If a project is being performed on multiple floors of a building, a separate project monitor's report may be submitted as each floor is completed.
-Failure to comply with this subdivision shall be the responsibility of the building owner.
+Compliance with this subdivision is the responsibility of the building owner.